maduser64/fb-stat/README.md

   in a MySQL table automatically.

 #How it works
-  First, it send an http request to Facebook Graph API, then the response (given in JSON format) is parsed, and the data stored into CSV file.
+  First, it sends an https request to Facebook Graph API, then the response (given in JSON format) is parsed, and the data stored into CSV file.
   The response contains also a pointer to the next "page" of posts, so the script continues to parse the other page and so on until the end of